 Bluebirds are tolerant of humans.
 Opening the box will not hurt the birds, and some brooding mothers will even remain on the nest when you look inside.
 Songbirds do not have a good sense of smell, so leaving your scent will not deter them.

 Bluebirds lay their eggs in the morning, so the best time to do a quick check is in the afternoon.
 You can wait until you see the birds leave the nest, and then monitor the box.
 If the box opens from the front or side, you can use a small mirror to see inside the nest better.
 You can monitor once or twice a week.
 Check for insects and make sure none of the nestlings feet are caught in the nesting material which could injure their legs and prevent them from fledging.
 The eggs take about two weeks to hatch, and the hatchlings take about three weeks to fledge (see nesting behavior).
 To keep the nestlings from fledging prematurely, it may be best not to monitor after the 14th day of hatching.
 After the bluebird chicks have fledged and left the box, remove the old nest and clean out the box.
-Western Bluebirds usually have two broods during each breeding season from late March to August.
+Western Bluebirds usually have two broods (occasionally three) during each breeding season from late March to August.

 Depending on where you live in San Diego County, California, some other native small cavity-nesting birds that you might attract to your nestbox are: Bewick's or House Wren; Oak Titmouse; Ash-throated Flycatcher; Violet-green or Tree Swallow; Mountain Chickadee; and possibly White-breasted Nuthatch.
 Non-native House Sparrows might also be attracted to your nestbox.
 House Sparrows are very aggressive birds and may destroy bluebird eggs and young in order to take over a nesting box.
 Because House Sparrows are not native, it is legal to control them by removing their eggs and nests.